duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### product-owner-4

-**Q:** Why must the Product Backlog always remain transparent and up-to-date, and how is the Product Owner responsible for this?
+**Q:** {Interrogate} Why must the Product Backlog always remain transparent and up-to-date, and how is the Product Owner responsible for this?

 - Vietnamese outline:
   - Question: